 The Doris Day Pet Foundation has evolved into the Doris Day Animal Foundation, whose efforts have become even more far-reaching.
 With Doris’ continued hands-on involvement, DDAF has become a grant-giving organization, funding other nonprofit 501(c)(3) causes across the country that share DDAF’s mission of helping animals and the people who love them.
 In addition to assisting numerous organizations with various programs, such as spay/neuter, veterinary expenses, seniors programs, pet food pantries, wildlife rehabilitation and educational resources, some of DDAF's “legacy” project funding includes World Spay Day, the Doris Day Horse Rescue and Adoption Center (located at Cleveland Amory’s Black Beauty Ranch in Murchison, Texas), the Duffy Day Life Saving Program (giving a second chance to older and injured animals that may otherwise face euthanasia), the Doris Day/Terry Melcher Scholarship at UC Davis School of Veterinary Medicine and many others.

-As we begin our 35th year, the Doris Day Animal Foundation continues to complement and build upon the many successes of its sister organization, the Doris Day Animal League.
+As we approach our 40th year, the Doris Day Animal Foundation continues to complement and build upon the many successes of its sister organization, the Doris Day Animal League.
 With your help, we can continue to create caring communities that acknowledge the relationship between animal welfare and human development.